CMSgov/bluebutton-web-server/docker-compose/readme.md

 To enable usage of the AWS CLI/Boto3 for AWS services (for example S3 or Kinesis Firehose).

-  * Source ENV variables using your script (differs per OS):
+  * Source ENV variables using your script (differs per local OS type and should utilize MFA):
     ```
     source ~/bin/source_aws.sh
     ```